formly-js/angular-formly/CONTRIBUTING.md

 1. `git checkout master`
 	1. run `npm install`
-	2. change your directory to the demo and test your code using `npm start` which runs webpack and hosts the app locally at `http://localhost:8080`
+	2. run `npm start` (if you're on a windows machine, see [this issue](https://github.com/formly-js/angular-formly/issues/305))
-	3. Write your code in ES6 goodness :-)
+	3. Write tests & code in ES6 goodness :-)
-	4. commit your changes
+	4. commit your changes to the `src/` directory only please.
-2. update `README.md`, `CHANGELOG.md`, and do any other final polishing to prepare for publishing
-	1. commit changes

 *Note:* Please don't commit any changes to the `dist/` directory.
 This is only committed for releases.